Are you feeling more and more..like a stressed-out mom to your toddler?

 Do you feel like your toddler doesn't listen to you?
 In this episode, Jamie shares why it feels that way (how a child's brain processes words) and how to speak to help your toddler follow directions.
 Break the pattern of you trying to get your toddler to do the simple stuff (feeling like you're saying the same thing over and over.)

 When our kids are acting out, the behavior is a form of communication.
-What we're seeing in light of this crisis is an uptick in behavior..but don't assume your child is just being difficult.
-Especially now, behavior is more likely rooted in some level of anxiety around all the change and stress around them.
+We're hearing from parents seeing more intense, challenging behavior..but don't assume your child is just being difficult.
+Behavior is often rooted in some level of anxiety around all the change and stress around them.
 This episode also shares tips on how to avoid the epic meltdowns.

 Children's Books to Help with